epfl-ada/ada-2023-project-thedogues1815/README.md

 *Method:*
 - *Action 2.1:*
-    - We group articles and their views along the selected main categories defined in the Wikipedia [COVID-19 misinformation](https://en.wikipedia.org/wiki/COVID-19_misinformation#Vaccines) categories (based on the article's main headings).
-Our Fake News Topics are:
-        - Virus origin
-        - Incidence and mortality
-        - Disease spread
-        - Prevention
-        - Vaccines
-        - Treatment
-    - From there, we use the subtitles and sub-subtitles of each main category from the wikipedia article to build a bag of words (bow) to classify the web news dataset.
+    - From the Fake News Topics defined in *Action 1.4*, we use the subtitles and sub-subtitles of each main category from the wikipedia article to build a bag of words (bow) to classify the web news dataset.
 With this, we have a bag of words for each main heading which represents the topics covered.
 (Note: recurrent words which were not representative of each category were removed -> eg. COVID-19, country names...)

 - *Action 2.2:*
     - We introduce the news_dataset from [MM-COVID: A Multilingual and Multimodal Data Repository for Combating COVID-19 Disinformation](https://arxiv.org/abs/2011.04088).
 As we are currently studying the english version of the [COVID-19 misinformation](https://en.wikipedia.org/wiki/COVID-19_misinformation#Vaccines) article, we focus on the english based language Fake News.
 This dataset gives us access to 2168 individual pieces of media content which have been labelled as Fake.